 Level 3 universities in Australia for international students generally refer to institutions that have excellent QS ranking, and hold a high reputation for offering top-notch education and excellent research facilities, but may not be among the "Group of Eight" or "Level 1" universities.
-Despite this, international students enrolled at these universities can experience high-quality foreign education in Australia.
+Despite this, international students enrolled at these tier 3 universities in Australia can experience high-quality foreign education in Australia.
 These include Queensland University of Technology (QUT), La Trobe University, Griffith University, Swinburne University of Technology, University of Tasmania, Flinders University, University of South Australia, Western Sydney University, University of Southern Queensland, and University of Canberra.
 "Level 3" designation is related to Australian immigration assessment levels for student visas, that impacts the likelihood of visa rejection, and not the overall quality or ranking of a university.
-To explore more about level 3 universities and study in Australia read the complete article.
+To explore more about level 3 university in Australia and how to study in Australia read the complete article.

 This Story also Contains